kr-g/gitonic/README.md

 press `ESC` key to minimize gitonic window.

-# file status staged / ustaged
+# file status staged / unstaged

 the file status is the same as when calling
 [`git status --porcelain`](https://git-scm.com/docs/git-status#_output)